-Understanding how and when to audit source code is key for both developers and hackers.
+We begin the class with a brief secure-by-design and strategy session.
+Next, understanding how and when to audit code is key for both developers and hackers.
 Students learn to zero in on the important components.
-Automated tools are mentioned, but auditing source manually is the focus, since verifying results is a required skill even when using automated tools.
+Automated tools are employed, but auditing source manually is the key, since verifying results is a required skill even when using automated tools.
 Spotting and fixing bugs is the focus.